edgexfoundry/edgex-docs/docs_src/microservices/application/V2Migration.md

 #### SecretStoreExclusive

 The `SecretStoreExclusive` section has been removed in EdgeX 2.0.
-With Edgex 2.0 all SecretStores are exclusive, so the existing `SecretStore` section is all that is required.
+With EdgeX 2.0 all SecretStores are exclusive, so the existing `SecretStore` section is all that is required.
 Services requiring `known secrets` such as `redisdb` must inform the `Security SecretStore Setup` service (via environment variables) that the application service requires the secret added to its SecretStore.
-See the [Configuring Add-on Service](../../../security/Ch-Configuring-Add-On-Services) section for more details.
+See the [Configuring Add-on Services](../../../security/Ch-Configuring-Add-On-Services) section for more details.

 #### Clients